-Esophagitis is inflammation of the esophagus, the muscular tube that passes food and drink from the mouth to the stomach.
+Esophagitis is inflammation of the esophagus, through which food and drink travel from the mouth to the stomach.
+Various health conditions can cause it, and it can lead to pain, nausea, and other symptoms.

 This inflammation can cause damage, and in some severe cases, it